ToodleTM/toodle/README.md

 Toodle aims to be a tournament management app that'll be able to get you started on your new super awesome tournament in a matter of minutes and as few clicks as possible.
 No login required, you just need to keep the admin URL close to you and send the participation url to the other participants.

+# Where are we right now ?
+Right now, this is **v1.1.0**.
+Release notes can be found [here](https://github.com/ToodleTM/toodle/blob/master/releaseNotes.md)

 # Which games / tournaments will it be designed for ?

 ## Available engines at the moment